-This species would be allowed to inhabit the site following decommissioning and reclamation, but longterm impacts to the regional population from exclusion and translocations could still occur.
+This species would be allowed to inhabit the site following decommissioning and reclamation, but longterm impacts to the regional population from exclusion and translocations could still occur, including reduced reproductive success for translocated individuals (Mulder et al. 2017).
 Implementation of the Translocation Plan for Stump Springs Regional Augmentation Site, Stump Springs Desert Tortoise Long Term Monitoring Plan, and Solar PEIS PDFs as described for the Proposed Action would reduce potential adverse effects on desert tortoise during decommissioning.
 Restoration of tortoise populations within the Project site after decommissioning would be much quicker under this alternative.